dades1986/angular_questions/README.md

 These are just a few examples.
 You can bind to almost any DOM event using `@HostListener` in Angular.
 If you need to listen for an event that's not listed here, you can specify its name directly.
 For example, `'wheel'`, `'contextmenu'`, `'touchstart'`, etc.

+# 35. Angular Inbuilt Modules

+Below is a list of commonly used Angular inbuilt modules along with brief descriptions:

+1. **CommonModule**: Provides commonly used directives like ngIf, ngFor, etc., and exports CommonModule for use in feature modules.

+2. **FormsModule**: Provides two-way data binding, ngModel directive, and other form-related directives and services.

+3. **ReactiveFormsModule**: Provides support for reactive forms, form validation, form groups, form controls, and form builders.

+4. **HttpClientModule**: Provides HttpClient for making HTTP requests and interacting with APIs.

+5. **RouterModule**: Provides routing and navigation support for Angular applications.

+6. **BrowserModule**: The root module that sets up the basic environment for running an Angular application in a web browser.

+7. **HttpModule (Deprecated)**: An older HTTP module for making HTTP requests, now replaced by HttpClientModule.

+8. **RouterModule.forRoot()**: A method to configure the router at the application's root level.

+9. **RouterModule.forChild()**: A method to configure additional feature modules with routes.

+10. **BrowserAnimationsModule**: Provides support for Angular animations when running applications in the browser.

+These are some of the most commonly used Angular inbuilt modules.
+Depending on the requirements of your application, you may need additional modules beyond these basics.